cgre-aachen/pynoddy/docs/notebooks/7-Gippsland-Basin-Uncertainty.rst

 Strzelecki Groups.
 The faults in the model also contribute to this uncertainty, though not by a huge amount.

-Exporting results to VTk for visualisation
+Exporting results to VTK for visualisation
 ------------------------------------------

 It is also possible (and useful!) to export the uncertainty information